 We prefer to articulate words with a rise and fall in sonority.
 For example, in 'tramp' we start with the least sonorous segment (voiceless stop /t/) then liquid /r/ with the vowel /æ/ at the peak, then the less sonorous nasal /m/, finally falling to the least sonorous voiceless stop /p/.
 This comes more ‘naturally’ to us than 'rtapm', for example, even though the segments are the same.
 This rise-then-fall tendency is called the sonority sequencing principle or SSP.

 Consonant clusters are more marked than singletons, but are some clusters more marked than others?
 One approach to classifying two-element consonant clusters according to markedness is to rank them according to their sonority difference score, using their numerical values from a sonority hierarchy (Ohala, 1999).
 For example, /kw/ (7 minus 1) has a sonority difference score of 6, whereas /fl/ (5 minus 2) scores 3.
 Clusters with SMALL sonority differences of 2, 3 or 4 may better promote generalised change to singletons and clusters.
 Gierut (1999), Gierut & Champion (2001), and Morrisette, Farris & Gierut (2006) provide evidence and target selection guidelines.

-Pictures for clusters with sonority difference scores of 2, 3 or 4
+Pictures: clusters with sonority differences of 2, 3 or 4

 /sm/ /sn/ 'shr' /fl/ /fr/ 'thr' /sl/ /bl/ /br/ /dr/ /gr/ and /sw/